martymcflywa/ecu/year_1/sem_1/CSI1241_systems_analysis/01_week_1_systems/lecture_systematic_development.md

 - Requirements are statements about what functions or services the system will provide
 	- Through providing functions, there is a belief that the expectations will emerge
 - Do not confuse the two
+	- Personal:
+		- Expectation 'System will increase productivity'
+		- Requirement 'System needs to do x and y' which in turn increases productivity

 ## Clarification